Yolmer Sánchez: San Francisco Giants

 Sánchez signed a minor league contract with the San Francisco Giants on January 31, 2020.
 He did not play in their farm system due to cancelation of the 2020 minor-league season.
 He was released by the Giants organization on August 21, 2020.

-Return to White Sox
+Chicago White Sox (second stint)

 On August 25, 2020, Sánchez signed a minor league contract with the Chicago White Sox organization.
 On August 31, he was added to the White Sox' 40-man roster.
 Overall with the 2020 Chicago White Sox, Sánchez batted .313 with one home run and one RBI in 11 games.

 Baltimore Orioles

 On October 30, 2020, Sánchez was claimed off waivers by the Baltimore Orioles.
 On March 27, 2021, he was designated for assignment following the acquisition of Adam Plutko.
 On March 30, Sánchez was granted his release by the Orioles.

 Atlanta Braves

 On March 31, 2021, Sánchez signed a minor league contract with the Atlanta Braves organization.
 In 102 games with the Triple-A Gwinnett Braves, he batted .216 with nine home runs and 35 RBIs.
 He elected free agency on November 7, 2021.